 To keep your vacay from totally throwing off your game, “rather than indulging during every meal of the day, choose one meal where you allow yourself to eat whatever you’d like,” she suggests.

 Whether you’re at home or on vacation, prioritize daily movement that makes you feel refreshed and accomplished.
 Whether that’s going for a walk on the beach or doing an online HIIT class in the backyard, both formal workouts and other physical activities are helpful in keeping your body healthy and strong all summer long.
 “Lean muscle burns calories simply by existing, so weight lifting is also a great addition for most people at least twice a week,” says Best.

-CooL It With The Ice Cream
+Cool It With The Frozen Treats

 Who can resist an ice cream cone on a hot summer day?
 Seasonal treats, though fine on occasion, can add up calories (and weight) in a big way if you make them daily staples.